rollerworks-graveyard/RouteAutowiringBundle/README.md

 need to explicitly import them, but if you remove/disable the bundle the application breaks because it can't find the resource files anymore.

-When you automatically enabling them in the routing file in app/ you can't configure the prefix.
+When you automatically enable them you can't keep the prefix consistent.
 And sometimes you rather don't want to enable all route collections.

 In practice you define your routes as normal, but instead of importing them from a file or service you load them using the autowiring system.